Train your environment and your habits will follow.

 To create a supportive environment, be explicit with loved ones that you’re trying to eat better and get fit — and why.
 They don’t have to participate, but ask them to help and support your goals.

 - Fit tip: Involve your family in goal-related activities, such as menu planning, meal prep, and rep counting.
 Lead by example, your kids will love to do squats and eat veggies just like mom and dad.

 By changing your environment you’ll be able to optimize opportunities to eat healthier and lead a more active lifestyle—and ultimately transform your body—no willpower required.
-Choose 3-4 strategies above and start 2019 on a healthy note.
-Be the change.
-Be the best version of you.
+Choose 3-4 strategies above and start to be the change so that you can be the best version of you.

-Lots of people benefit from extra guidance and support when they want to improve their fitness and nutrition —even coaches like me!
-Let Coach Cassandra and AMC help you be the version of yourself.
-You’re so worth it Mama!
-Come in for a small group training ‘test-drive’ session, Not in the Chicagoland area, no problem— grab a spot in our signature 90-Days of YOU! fitness and nutrition program.
+Lots of people benefit from extra guidance and accountability when they want to improve their fitness and nutrition —even coaches like me!
+Let Coach Cassandra and AMC help you be the best version of yourself.
+You deserve it, now more than ever!

-~ . ~ . ~
+~ . ~ . ~ . ~ . ~